 Incentive Compensation is basically performance-based compensation – exclusive of the base salary that a rep might receive – and is directly connected to the reps’ goals and milestones.
 A good Incentive Compensation plan will tell the rep in clear terms what they need to do in order to earn more.
-By setting clear and realistic goals for sales reps, an IC plan drives them towards profitability.
+By setting clear and realistic goals for sales reps, an IC plan drives them towards profitability while also ensuring fair and equitable broad based compensation structure across the team.

 If you are still wondering whether laying out your company’s goals clearly and communicating them with your sales team makes a difference, then this study from Mckinsey is for you: When a company challenged one of their teams with a clear goal to achieve a $40 million target in 40 days, the team not only hit the mark, but crossed the mark several days in advance.